-Verma, A, Barua, A, Ruvindy, R, Savela, H, Ajani, PA & Murray, SA 2019, 'The Genetic Basis of Toxin Biosynthesis in Dinoflagellates.', Microorganisms, vol. 7, no. 8.View/Download from: UTS OPUS or Publisher's site
+Verma, A, Barua, A, Ruvindy, R, Savela, H, Ajani, PA & Murray, SA 2019, 'The Genetic Basis of Toxin Biosynthesis in Dinoflagellates.', Microorganisms, vol. 7, no. 8.View/Download from: Publisher's site

 In marine ecosystems, dinoflagellates can become highly abundant and even dominant at times, despite their comparatively slow growth rates.
 One factor that may play a role in their ecological success is the production of complex secondary metabolite compounds that can have anti-predator, allelopathic, or other toxic effects on marine organisms, and also cause seafood poisoning in humans.
 Our knowledge about the genes involved in toxin biosynthesis in dinoflagellates is currently limited due to the complex genomic features of these organisms.
 Most recently, the sequencing of dinoflagellate transcriptomes has provided us with valuable insights into the biosynthesis of polyketide and alkaloid-based toxin molecules in dinoflagellate species.
 This review synthesizes the recent progress that has been made in understanding the evolution, biosynthetic pathways, and gene regulation in dinoflagellates with the aid of transcriptomic and other molecular genetic tools, and provides a pathway for future studies of dinoflagellates in this exciting omics era.

-Verma, A, Kazandjian, A, Sarowar, C, Harwood, DT, Murray, JS, Pargmann, I, Hoppenrath, M & Murray, SA 2019, 'Morphology and Phylogenetics of Benthic Prorocentrum Species (Dinophyceae) from Tropical Northwestern Australia.', Toxins, vol. 11, no. 10.View/Download from: UTS OPUS or Publisher's site
+Verma, A, Kazandjian, A, Sarowar, C, Harwood, DT, Murray, JS, Pargmann, I, Hoppenrath, M & Murray, SA 2019, 'Morphology and Phylogenetics of Benthic Prorocentrum Species (Dinophyceae) from Tropical Northwestern Australia.', Toxins, vol. 11, no. 10.View/Download from: Publisher's site

 Approximately 70 species of Prorocentrum are known, of which around 30 species are associated with benthic habitats.
 Some produce okadaic acid (OA), dinophysistoxin (DTX) and their derivatives, which are involved in diarrhetic shellfish poisoning.
 In this study, we isolated and characterized Prorocentrum concavum and P. malayense from Broome in north Western Australia using light and scanning electron microscopy as well as molecular sequences of large subunit regions of ribosomal DNA, marking the first record of these species from Australian waters.
 The morphology of the motile cells of P. malayense was similar to P. concavum in the light microscopy, but differed by the smooth thecal surface, the pore pattern and the production of mucous stalk-like structures and a hyaline sheath around the non-motile cells.
 P. malayense could also be differentiated from other closely related species, P. leve and P. foraminosum, despite the similarity in thecal surface and pore pattern, by its platelet formula and morphologies.
 We tested the production of OA and DTXs from both species, but found that they did not produce detectable levels of these toxins in the given culturing conditions.
 This study aids in establishing more effective monitoring of potential harmful algal taxa in Australian waters for aquaculture and recreational purposes.